 Hi Frugalistas!
-The arrival of spring in Europe means I am planning a trip.
 Regular readers will know that I often travel to Europe in spring.
 Over the years I’ve developed an easy travel capsule wardrobe for Europe, that is, well, getting a bit boring.
-Yes, it’s so easy I can pack it in my sleep but for my next trip I’m looking for a mix and match travel wardrobe that is a bit different.
+Yes, it’s so easy I can pack it in my sleep but for my next trip I’m looking for a mix and match travel wardrobe that is a bit different, but that will still fit in my carry on luggage.
 So I’m going for a colourful packing list for Europe this time round.

-If you think a carry on packing list for Europe means black, black and black, then this is definitely the one bag packing list for you.
-As usual, I’m using my own wardrobe to show you how the best travel clothes are probably the clothes you already own – just think about how to wear them!
+If you think a carry on packing list for Europe travel means black, black and black, or if you don’t know what to pack for Europe, then this is definitely the one bag packing list for you.
+As usual, I’m using my own wardrobe to show you how the best travel clothes and the best travel wardrobe for Europe is probably the clothes you already own – just think about how to wear them!

-Mix and match wardrobe for spring – shoes
+Mix and match wardrobe for spring – best shoes for Europe

-So my first pair of shoes are a pair of white leather sneakers.
+So the first pair of shoes in my European travel wardrobe are a pair of white leather sneakers.
 Mine are Lacoste, but of course, there are plenty of other brands available, like these Keds:

 Or for a more European choice, I do like these Superga ones: